Do You Feel Weighed Down by Life?

 Most people have experienced mild depression at some point in their lives.
 For some, a life event may cause a period of depression.
 The death of a loved one, a breakup, job loss, or illness are just a few of the many life situations that can cause someone to experience one or more of the above symptoms for an extended period of time.
 Such a reaction to these kinds of life events can be normal, and may or may not require depression treatment, especially if the depression symptoms are mild or short in duration.

-For others, depression can be long-standing or very debilitating.
-Often times when you feel really depressed, it can be difficult just to get out of bed in the morning.
+For others, a depression can be long-standing or very debilitating.
+Often times when you feel severe depression, it can be difficult just to get out of bed in the morning.
 The world can feel like it’s too much to deal with and staying in bed may seem like a comfortable and safe cocoon.
-Depression can cause low energy, and you may feel lethargic and unmotivated to do even the simplest of tasks.
+Severe depression can cause low energy, and you may feel lethargic and unmotivated to do even the simplest of tasks.
 What’s more, being around people can feel overwhelming, causing you to avoid socializing with others.
-If everything seems negative and gray and you start to feel as though nothing is worthwhile in life, then serious depression can ensue.
+If everything seems negative and gray and you start to feel as though nothing is worthwhile in life, then severe depression can ensue.